 Yes, spotting profitable opportunities is a good skill, but preserving capital is what sets the best traders apart from the rest.
 In this article, we will introduce you to two important risk management tools – take-profits (TP) and stop-losses (SL).
 We will also explain how you can use them in trading.

 On the other hand, a SL is an order placed with a broker to buy or sell once the asset reaches a certain price.
 This feature is best for limiting your loss on a position.
 The SL is normally set at a price that is less favorable than the current market price.
 If the deal doesn't go as planned, the SL order will automatically trigger, closing the position and capping the loss at a predefined amount.
-If you want to find out even more about SLs and TPs, read our article here.
+If you want to find out even more about these two powerful tools, read our article here.

 Traders can use TPs and SLs across various financial instruments.
 This is the best way to automatically lock in profits or limit losses.
 Here are some of the instruments where these orders are commonly used: